Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "New arrival?"
 Gabe asked, politely.
 It was a safe bet in a town of nothing but colonists and immigrants.

 "You could say that.
-Kinda took a roundabout road, but…"
+Kinda took a roundabout road, but..."

 Recognition dropped into Gabe’s brain. "...Wild guess here, but would you be Doctor Wheeler?"

-"I am… And you look a heck of a lot like one of the HEAT troopers who rescued me."
+"I am...
+And you look a heck of a lot like one of the HEAT troopers who rescued me."

 "My son.
 You probably know him as Warhorse."